 13. Jurassic rocks (basalt dikes and lava flows) occur in New Jersey.
 These are interpreted as rocks that formed when North America and Africa rifted apart.
 Why would you expect to find volcanic rocks associated with the onset of rifting?
 (See Fig. 9.33 B & F, pages 308-309, Tarbuck, et al., Earth Science 14th ed).

 14. Is your calculated age consistent with this geologic data?
-Refer to the geologic time scale on the next page.
+Refer to the geologic time scale on the last page of this lab manual.
 Explain your answer.